MSc Information Management

 Find out more about the facilities and resources UWE has to offer.

-Take a Virtual Tour of the Computer Science and Creative Technologies facilities and see what's on offer here for you.
+Take a personalised virtual tour of the Computer Science and Creative Technologies facilities and experience what a typical day could look like here for you.

 Life